sf-wdi-18/loony_templating/README.md

 ##Exercise

 * You have been provided with an array of objects in the `data.js` file.
 This is the same as what an API would return to you.
-* In `index.html` there is a typical template that iterates through a collection and prints out specific properties of each item in a formated manner.
+* In `index.html` there is a typical template that iterates through a collection and prints out specific properties of each item in a formatted manner.
 Take a moment to study it and understand how it's working.

 **GOAL:** Write the code in `app.js` that will: